rscherrer/ExplicitGenomeSpeciation/README.md

 Then navigate to the repository to access the program.

+# Build the program

+You need to build the program from the source code.
+The project file `EGS.pro` contains all build instructions in release mode for Qt5, using qmake.
+The project file `EGS_test.pro` contains the build instructions for the debug version, which runs tests.
+The project file `EGS_gui` contains the instructions for building the GUI.

 # Run the program

-The executable is available in /build/release, but can also be rebuilt from source to a custom location.
-Assuming we are in the directory where the executable is, from the command line:
+To run the program from the command line, use

 ```{bash}
 ./EGS
 ```

-will launch a simulation with default parameters.
-For custom parameters, please provide a parameter file name as unique argument, for example:
+For non-default parameters you have to provide them in a parameter file, like this:

 ```{bash}
 ./EGS parameters.txt